Speech-Language-Hearing Clinic

 Audiological Services

-Clinic offers audiological services, including hearing evaluations and auditory processing evaluations, for children and adults.
+The Clinic offers audiological services, including hearing evaluations, auditory processing evaluations, and tinnitus evaluations for children and adults.

 Aphasia Support Group